-Risk Recommendation Secretariat comment Management action Responsible party Due date Pisk Decision-making (Important Pinadequate segregation of dution of errors and fraudulent activities).
-At the time of our review, there was no conflict of interest policy in place to address potential conflicts of the founders, who were involved in making policy decisions that directly affected them, e.g., their remuneration.
-4. The majority of staff members report directly to the ED.
-He is heavily involved in day-to-day operational decision-making. riority) es and the lack of a conflict o comment Accepted.
-A draft conflict of interest (COI) management policy is in place and this will be finalized.
-Policy decision making has been allocated to the Supervisory board, which will finalize COI.
-No longer applicable.
-Centralization of the decisions at the level of the ED in the day-to-day work of the GF grants is not practiced at GPIC.
-The 3 program directors are accountable for their programs.
-The ED is involved only when the decision cannot be solved at the level of party safeguard agains date involved only when the decision cannot be
+Risk Re ecommendation Secretariat comment Management action Responsible party Due date RiskReDecision-making (Important Priori Inadequate segregation of duties ar of errors and fraudulent activities.3.
+At the time of our review, there was no conflict of interest policy in place to address potential conflicts of the founders, who were involved in making policy decisions that directly affected them, e.g., their remuneration.4.
+The majority of staff members report directly ity) comment action party date

 Risk Recommendation Secretariat Management Responsible Due

 comment action party date

 revised OM.

 Secretariat

 comment:

 The requirement to

 develop a conflict of

 interest policy is part

 of the refinements

 that the Country

 Team requested the

 PR to include in the

 Operations Manual.

-peracions management
+T

 The recommendation

 to de-centralize

 decision making is

 still applicable.
 The

 GF Secretariat

 proposed to partially

 mitigate the identified

 risk by hiring a

 Deputy Executive

 Director with clear

 TORs.
 The Secretariat

 will assess whether

 the necessary

 provisions are fully

 and adequately

 reflected in the

 revised Operations

 Manual.

-Risk Recommendation Secretariat comment Management action Responsible party Due date Lack of policies and procedures.
-The lack of policies and procedures program implementation.
+Risk Recommendation Secretariat comment Management action Responsible party Due date Lack of policies and procedure The lack of policies and proced program implementation.
 5. GPIC's Operations Manual (Version 2) did not provide guidance on treasury management, foreign exchange management, asset management, advances, per diems and cell phone usage etc. 6.
 GPIC does not have detailed HR policies in the Operations Manual on recruitment, staff retention, performance appraisal, promotion, disciplinary and grievance procedures.
-7. The OIG also identified gaps in GPIC's procurement policies outlined in the Operations Manual (detailed below). ures raises the risk that staff The Secretariat latest draft contained some guidance on treasury management, foreign exchange management and per diems.
-However, the guidance on these sections is not complete and the GF continues to work with the PR and LFA to improve the manual sections in question.
-No longer applicable: GPIC's operations manual has been finalized and endorsed by the Global Fund with a few recommendations.
-The weaknesses identified in this review were considered in preparing the final OM.
-The revised OM provides guidance on treasury management, foreign exchange management, asset management, advances, per diems and cell phone usage etc. Procurement policies have also been revised. urce utilization a nd Secretariat comment: This recommendation is still applicable.
+7. The OIG also identified gaps in GPIC's procurement policies outlined in the Operations Manual (detailed below). ures raises the risk that staff Secretariat comment: This recommendation is still applicable.
 While some revisions were made in the GPIC 2012

 Risk Recommendation Secretariat comment Management action Responsible party Due date Operations Manual, the recommendations have not been fully addressed.
 Upon receipt of a revised Operations Manual from the PR, the Secretariat will address whether the necessary provisions are fully and adequately addressed in the revised document.
-Sub-optimal human resourcing The lack of adequate human re eas will affect GPIC's al pility to implement progr am activities opt imally.
+Sub-optimal human resourcing The lack of adequate human re eas will affect GPIC's al am activities opt imally.
 8. GPIC's human resources were not optimally assigned with some departments being under-resourced, e.g., finance, whereas others were over-resourced, e.g., Procurement.
-Six vacant Accepted.
+Six vacant positions at GPIC remain GPIC should review its human resource requirements and fill During a recent country mission the FPM and the PO confirmed that the recruitment process started: TORs and a VN have been prepared.
+An option may be to outsource the Accepted.
 A financial specialist was hired in February 2012.
 The recruitment process for the rest of the vacant positions has started.
-GPIC July 2012 positions at GPIC remain enable them fulfill their mandate. option may be to outsource the Secretariat comment: unfilled, though the organization prepared and received funding for them. their mandate. recruitment process to an independent company to ensure more objectivity.
+Secretariat comment: GPIC July 2012 unfilled, though the organization prepared and received funding for them. men mandate. recruitment process to an independent company to ensure more objectivity.
 The Secretariat will continue to monitor the filling of other vacant positions within the PIU.